 One of my favorite things to do in my spare time is try out new homemade dog food and dog treat recipes.
 We use homemade dog food to supplement the kibble we feed our dogs.
 We also make almost all of the training treats we use for them at home, using a variety of different human grade ingredients to keep the treats exciting and interesting for the pups.
 But we also give our pups organic pet food to provide them the very best of natural and organic diets.

 Our dogs go crazy for homemade dog food, and get so excited when they know we are preparing their meals.
 One of my current favorites is a ground turkey, rice, and vegetable mix that I found on Damn Delicious.
-I love this recipe for many reasons, including but not limited to:
+I have only one question in my mind: Are Brussels sprouts any good for a dog?
+Anyone who knows or has tried it? and I love this recipe for many reasons, including but not limited to:

 - It’s super easy and quick to make.
 This is important for us, because of how active and busy we are.